thomashoneyman/real-world-pact/01-faucet-contract/README.md

 The second way to interact with the faucet contract is to deploy it to [devnet](https://github.com/kadena-io/devnet) and then make requests to devnet.
 We _could_ use a client library like [pact-lang-api](https://github.com/kadena-io/pact-lang-api) to make these requests, but for this project we're sticking with vanilla Pact.
 For that reason, we'll use Pact's [request formatter](https://pact-language.readthedocs.io/en/stable/pact-reference.html#api-request-formatter) to turn `request.yaml` files into valid JSON that can be sent to our Chainweb node.

-To learn more about how to use `request.yaml` files, including a full walkthrough of building and sending a request of your own, please refer to the [README in the `yaml` directory](./yaml).
+To learn more about how to use `request.yaml` files, including a full walkthrough of building and sending a request of your own, please refer to the [README in the `request` directory](./request).

 There's a little utility included in this project to help you make these requests.
 If you're in the Nix shell, you can send requests to your local devnet node with `faucet-request`.
 For example, here's a full session interacting with the contract: